ccbogel/QualCoder/README.md

 ## INSTALLATION
 You will need to have a python3.x version installed.
 You will also need to have pyqt5 and lxml to get text from docx files.
+You will also need to have a vlc player installed - for audio and video.

 Linux: